Since 1969, the African Studies Program has awarded the A.C. Jordan Prize to a UW-Madison graduate student for the year’s best paper on Africa.

 - Ph.D. dissertations are not eligible.

-Prize winners receive $300.
-Winning papers will be published by the African Studies Program in our monograph series if the author wishes.
-The winner of the Jordan Prize is invited to present the winning paper in an Africa at Noon seminar.
+Prize winners receive $1000.
+The winner of the Jordan Prize is invited to present an Africa at Noon seminar.
 The names of Jordan Prize winners are inscribed on a plaque in our office.
 Past winners include Joseph Miller (1969), Catherine Newbury (1970), Tom Spear (1971), Michael Schatzberg (1972) and many other well-known figures in African Studies.

 Nominate a Paper